Franklin Sousley: Military awards

 Note: The Marine Corps Good Conduct Medal required 4 years service during the World War II time period.

 Honors

 There is a small Franklin Sousley memorial in the Fleming County Public Library, in Flemingsburg, Kentucky.
-Additionally in Flemingsburg, there is the Franklin Sousley Museum located at Camp Sousley.
+Additionally in Flemingsburg, there is the Franklin Sousley Museum located at Camp Sousley, a private business at Flemingsburg operating the Military Adventure Camp program for children aged 12 to 18.

-The VA medical center in Lexington, Kentucky was renamed for Franklin R. Sousley in 2018.
+The historic Lexington VA Medical Center in Lexington, Kentucky was renamed for Franklin R. Sousley VA Hospital in 2018.